Teif26/etch_a_sketch/README.md

 This is my first attemt at filling the page mostly with JavaScript instead of CSS.
-But i can do it.